 I picked up the women’s dress gloves (#3), scarf (#4) and apron (#5) at various thrift stores.
 The tutu (#6) was a new item from the Target Dollar Spot.

-The wands (#1) were handmade, using this tutorial from Pinterest.
+The wands (#1) were handmade, using this tutorial.
 I thought these colorful, plush wands turned out great.
 We did add a dowel rod wrapped with batting for the wand stem.
 This made the wand a little more solid, but still safe for kiddos.

-The crowns (#2) were also handmade, using this tutorial from Pinterest.
+The crowns (#2) were also handmade, using this tutorial.
 I love how they turned out.
 They are a fun, and not so traditional, version of a crown.
 For durability, we did sew them together instead of using the adhesive sheets.